jendiamond/best-practices/README.md

 1. Order your CSS in the same order your markup is in.
 Top to bottom as coded.
 1. A `switch` statement is better than a lot of if-else conditions
 1. [This is how you do forms in Vue.](https://alligator.io/vuejs/vue-form-handling/)
-1. 100vh doesn't work great on mobile.
-[See this for how to do it right](https://stackoverflow.com/questions/58886797/how-to-access-the-real-100vh-on-ios-in-css).
 1. Don't use icon fonts, use SVGs.
 SVGO is a good tool for optimizing SVGs.
-    1. Be sure to include the `viewBox` attribute.
-1. This is [a good clean sample](https://github.com/funkhaus/factory/blob/master/src/components/WorkBlock/BlockWork.vue) component to study.
-1. If your component accesses $store or $route directly, you're doing it wrong.
+1. If your component accesses `$store` or `$route` directly, you're doing it wrong.
 Use props and events instead.
+- [ ]  100vh doesn't work great on mobile.
+[See this for how to do it right](https://stackoverflow.com/questions/58886797/how-to-access-the-real-100vh-on-ios-in-css).
+- [ ] Be sure to include the [`viewBox` attribute](https://www.google.com/search?q=viewBox+attribute&rlz=1C5CHFA_enUS818US818&sxsrf=ALeKk00gO9BELT3J_3f6UrRdo6-PVTA7KQ%3A1618689197170&ei=rTx7YKnpCZLv-gTw8LDgDg&oq=viewBox+attribute&gs_lcp=Cgdnd3Mtd2l6EAMyAggAMgYIABAWEB4yBggAEBYQHjIGCAAQFhAeMgYIABAWEB4yBggAEBYQHjIGCAAQFhAeMgYIABAWEB4yBggAEBYQHjIGCAAQFhAeOgYIABAFEB46BggAEAgQHlDg1wpY0f8KYMCaC2gAcAJ4AIABuwGIAdMEkgEDMy4ymAEAoAECoAEBqgEHZ3dzLXdpesABAQ&sclient=gws-wiz&ved=0ahUKEwjp8-SUh4bwAhWSt54KHXA4DOwQ4dUDCA8&uact=5).
+- [ ] This is [a good clean sample](https://github.com/funkhaus/factory/blob/master/src/components/WorkBlock/BlockWork.vue) component to study.

 ## Important Concepts (Review)
 1. We care about Chrome, Safari and Firefox in that order.